ansible/ansible/docsite/rst/playbooks.rst

               - alpha
               - beta
               - gamma

+Playbooks can include other playbooks too, but that's mentioned in a later section.

 .. note::
    As of 1.0, task include statements can be used at arbitrary depth.